Stop Being the Sucker in Crowded Trades

 What Makes a Trade “Crowded”

-The problem with crowded trades isn’t that the underlying idea is wrong—it might actually be a great trade in theory.
+The problem with crowded trades isn’t that the underlying idea is wrong.
 The problem is that when too many people are positioned the same way, any reason to exit creates a stampede for the door.
 And since everyone is trying to get out at the same time, prices move violently against the position.

 Think of it like a crowded theater when someone yells “fire.”
-It doesn’t matter if there’s actually a fire or not—the crowd rushing for the exits creates its own disaster.
-In trading, the crowd trying to exit a position creates its own price collapse, regardless of whether the original thesis was correct.
+It doesn’t matter if there’s actually a fire or not because the crowd rushing for the exits creates its own disaster.
+In trading, the crowd trying to exit a position creates its own price collapse, regardless of whether the stock is good or not.

 How Hedge Funds Spot Crowded Trades Early